franleplant/nosleepjavascript-blog/content/blog/openid-oauth-authentication-for-nodejs/index.md

-Sessions are most commonly persisted in the form of a long lived cookie in the browsers and their content might be a session id that is mapped to the session object in a database server side, stateful solution; or the content might be the entire self contained session object, which is the stateless solution, this is a simpler approach that will work for us and that has its merits in the microservice architecture.
+Sessions are most commonly persisted in the form of a long lived cookie in the browsers and their content might be a session id that is mapped to the session object in a database server side which is the stateful solution; or the content might be the entire self contained session object, which is the stateless solution, this is a simpler approach that will work for us and that has its merits in the microservice architecture.

 > Why do we care about stateless vs stateful?
-Have a self contained cookie means that we can
+Having a self contained cookie means that we can
 > know certain facts about the authenticated users without having to either interact with a database
 > or another service.
 Stateless is desired as much as possible because it is easy to horizontally scale
 > i.e. adding more instances of the app running in other nodes in our cluster, whereas scaling stateful
-> services is another whole challenge (think about the non-PC master slave relationship between databases,
+> services is another whole challenge (think about master slave relationship between databases,
 > replication, backup, consistency considerations, etc).
 > The typical solution for a stateful session is to store a simple session id in the browser and then associate
 > that id in a key value database such as [redis][20]